 Many families go back and forth between inpatient and outpatient programs.
 On one hand, an inpatient program provides day-to-day care in a structured setting, away from distraction.
 On the other hand, an outpatient program offers more flexibility, which is ideal for those who have work or family obligations.

 Filling the Gap with an IOP

 There is another type of care that we want to discuss with you today: an intensive outpatient program or IOP.
-The River Source delivers these services on an outpatient basis to meet the needs of patients who fall in between traditional inpatient and an outpatient level of care.
+The River Source delivers these services on an outpatient basis to meet the needs of patients who fall in between traditional inpatient and outpatient levels of care.
 Treatment in an IOP is more amplified and structured than an outpatient program but more flexible than an inpatient program.

-For instance, our outpatient substance abuse treatment is available during the day, afternoon and evening hours (hours vary based on our three locations).
+For instance, our outpatient substance abuse treatment is available during the day, afternoon, and evening hours (hours vary based on our three locations).
 The hours are flexible so patients can continue going to work or school or take care of family.